In Rolling Waves

 In Rolling Waves is the second studio album by New Zealand indie electronic band The Naked and Famous.
-It was released on 13 September 2013 by Fiction Records and Island Records.
+It was released on 13 September 2013 by Somewhat Damaged, Fiction Records and Island Records.
 On 23 July 2013, the album's lead single, "Hearts Like Ours", premiered on BBC Radio 1.
 The music video premiered on 29 July 2013.

 Touring

 Following the release of the album, the band toured the United States with Orange County alternative rock band The Colourist.

 Track listing

 Personnel

 Credits adapted from the liner notes of In Rolling Waves.